akgoode/tic-tac-toe/README.md

 1/26/17:  Started working on API interactions.
 In the morning I got all of the signup/signin/changepassword/signout functionality working and displayed in the browser.
 In the afternoon I worked on implementing the interaction with the game server to create games and update them on the server.

 1/27/17:  Got all the API functions working.
 Modified the UI to be functional if the user resizes the page and made space for the output of all the ajax requests.
 Fine-tuned some UI elements and behavior depending on which buttons were clicked.
 Removed comments and console.log statements and excess bloat on the files.
 Fixed all grunt nag errors.

+Important things I learned:
+- The importance of controlling 'this' in writing javascript and custom objects with prototype methods.
+I learned about function.bind() to control this and I think that will be very helpful for me in the future.
+- The importance of using the browser template and the different ways of linking code files together.
+- How to parse the responses of ajax requests and use those in functions.
+Also how to track the arguments through some ajax functions and the eventhandlers that call them.